After nine burglaries in Palma: Arrest brings relief — but questions remain

 Arrest in Palma – calm slowly returns, but concerns remain

 The news came like a small wave of relief: the National Police have arrested a man in Palma who is accused of a series of burglaries in the districts of Son Ferriol and Coll d'en Rabassa.
 Nine reports, eight of them within just twenty days — numbers that kept residents awake in the early morning hours.
+This was also covered in an article on eight robberies in Palma.
 The cracking of boards, rattling gates and the quiet clink of tools in the dark deprived many of their sleep.

 Unusual loot and tangible consequences